 Today in history… May 16th 1990, entertainer, icon, American treasure, Sammy Davis Jr's, died of cancer in Los Angeles at age 64.

-First, it was announced in December 2011 that Byron Allen’s Entertainment Studios acquired rights to his life story from his daughter Tracey Davis, with plans to develop both a feature film AND a stage production.
+First, it was announced last December that Byron Allen's Entertainment Studios acquired rights to his life story from his daughter Tracey Davis, with plans to develop both a feature film AND a stage production.

 “On his deathbed, one of the last things my father told me as he put my face in his hands was: ‘Tracy, tell my story.
 Warts and all’,” said Tracey Davis, and, apparently, Byron Allen is the man for the job.